thinger-io/plugins/vscode/README.md

 </p>

 {: .note}
-Please note that the Thinger.io VS Code Plugin is available only for premium Thinger.io servers.
+Please note that the Thinger.io VS Code Plugin is available only for premium Thinger.io servers, from Medium subscription and upwards.
 You can check [**this link**](https://thinger.io/pricing) to create your own instance within minutes.

 ## OTA Support